-- Dutch beaches ((thin plastic wires for instance to protect fishing gear nets) is also the most detrimental for the marine environment (GES 1 and GES4). - The largest benefits of the targets formulated by the Ministry of Infrastructure and the Environment in order to attain the Good Environmental State (GES) of the Marine Strategy Framework Directive (MSFD) are related to marine litter.
+Dutch beaches ((thin plastic wires for instance to protect fishing gear nets) is also the most detrimental for the marine environment (GES 1 and GES4).

+- The largest benefits of the targets formulated by the Ministry of Infrastructure and the Environment in order to attain the Good Environmental State (GES) of the Marine Strategy Framework Directive (MSFD) are related to marine litter.
 The biggest financial benefits are related to a reduction of larger litter items.
 The target for biota, however, will be attained if the quantity of small plastic items in sea is reduced as these are most frequently ingested. - Despite the aforementioned challenges, analysis of benefits of potential targets (and potential measures) has revealed useful information to decisionmakers.
 It has indicated the expected direction and scale of changes to human welfare. - The most important benefits, related to the GES-descriptors are related to reduction of non-indigenous species (NIS) and the decreasing amount of litter.
 The benefits related to NIS depend heavily to the species which introduction is prevented by the MSFD.
 The costs associated with a specific NIS can be enormous (€2 milliard per year in the UK) and can only be compute with very large confidence intervals.
 The benefits of a reduction of litter in sea and on the beach are related to specific litter items.
 Tourists are not interested in minute nylon wires on the beach, but are deterred by larger items on the beach.
 Hence, in a CBA litter cannot be treated as one homogenous GES-descriptor.
 Measures targeting different sources of litter are linked to different benefits.
 Obviously the costs also differ between these sources. - Key information gaps about the effect of noise on the marine environment impede a proper analysis of GES 11.

-Conclusion cost-effectiveness analysis per GES descriptor.
-The Dutch MSFD strategy indicators and targets re given by the Ministry of Infrastructure and the Environment GES-Descrip ptor Target (EU) Gap analysis (Ministry of Infrastructure and the Environment) Most attractive additional MSFD measures 1 Biodiversity Biological diversity is maintained.
+Tabl e 5.1 Conc are g slusion cost-effectiveness analysis pe given by the Ministry of Infrastructure er GES descriptor.
+The Dutch MSFD see and the Environment strategy indicators and targets GES-Descri otor Target (EU) Gap analysis (Ministry of Infra- structure and the Environment) Most attractive additional MSFD measures 1 Biodiversity Biological diversity is maintained.
 The quality and occurrence of habitats and the distribution and abundance of species are in line with prevailing physiographic, geographic and climatic conditions.
 The revised Common Fisheries Policies will enhance sustainable fisheries.
 The Birds and Habitats Directives and Natura 2000 will protect vulnerable areas and species.
 None, measures taken for other GES descriptors also contribute to preserving biodiversity.
-2 species human activities are at level Non-indigenous species introduced by human activities are at levels that do not adversely alter the ecosystem.
+2 2 Non-indigenous Non-indigenous species introduced by species human activities are at levels that do nor adversely alter the ecosystem.
+Non-indigenous species introduced by human activities are at levels that do not adversely alter the ecosystem.
 The prevailing policy will reduce the risk of new introductions between 2020 and 2030 significantly.
-None (on top of IMO) 3 Commercial and shellfish fish Populations of all commercially exploited fish and shellfish are within safe biological limits, exhibiting a population age and size distribution that is indicative of a healthy stock.
+None (on top of IMO) 3 Commercial fish and shellfish Safe biological limits, exhibiting a population age and size distribution that is indicative of a healthy stock.
+Populations of all commercially exploited fish and shellfish are within safe biological limits, exhibiting a population age and size distribution that is indicative of a healthy stock.
 The revised Common Fisheries Policy will reduce the gap.
 Ecosystem response time will determine whether target is reached in 2020.
-None (on top of CFP)
+None (on top of CFP) Source e: DGSW (2011).

-Source: DGSW (2011).